 References: 1.
-Vold S, Ahmed IIK, Craven ER, et al. Two-year COMPASS trial results: supraciliary microstenting with phacoemulsification in patients with open-angle glaucoma and cataracts.
+Vold S, Ahmed IIK, Craven ER, et al; for the CyPass Study Group.
+Two-year COMPASS trial results: supraciliary microstenting with phacoemulsification in patients with open-angle glaucoma and cataracts.
 Ophthalmology.
 2016;123(10):2103-2112.
 2. CyPass® Micro-Stent Instructions for Use.
 3. Saheb H, Ianchulev T, Ahmed IIK.
 Optical coherence tomography of the suprachoroid after CyPass Micro-Stent implantation for the treatment of open-angle glaucoma.
 Br J Ophthalmol.
 2014;98:19-23.

 CYPASS® MICRO-STENT IMPORTANT PRODUCT INFORMATION

 CAUTION: FEDERAL (USA) LAW RESTRICTS THIS DEVICE TO SALE BY OR ON THE ORDER OF A PHYSICIAN

 INDICATION: The CyPass® Micro-Stent is indicated for use in conjunction with cataract surgery for the reduction of intraocular pressure (IOP) in adult patients with mild to moderate primary open-angle glaucoma (POAG).

 CONTRAINDICATIONS: Use of the CyPass® Micro-Stent is contraindicated in the following circumstances or conditions: (1) in eyes with angle-closure glaucoma; and (2) in eyes with traumatic, malignant, uveitic, or neovascular glaucoma or discernible congenital anomalies of the anterior chamber angle.